giantswarm/hubspot-blog-export/README.md

 A set of Python scripts to facilitate blog migration from HubSpot's website platform to Ghost.

 * Export content from HubSpot to JSON and HTML
+* Export comments to to WXR/Disqus format
-* Make content ready for import to Ghost
+* Create an import file ready for import in Ghost

 Limitations: